Last Updated on July 24, 2021 by Julia Wilson

 - Cost: $900-$1,500

-The history of the Ragdoll cat begins in the 1960s with a white Persian/Angora type cat by the name of Josephine (pictured above).
+The history of the Ragdoll cat begins in the 1960s with a white Persian/Angora type cat by the name of Josephine (pictured below).
 Some say she belonged to Ann Baker, a Persian breeder from Riverside, California; others claim that Josephine was a feral cat who lived in a colony belonging to her neighbours, the Pennels.

 What we do know that Josephine was hit by a car, and this is where the story takes on a somewhat bizarre twist.
 Ann Baker took her to the veterinary hospital at the University of California, where she claims Josephine was subjected to government testing, which resulted in her being relaxed when picked up and no longer feeling pain.
 Ann noticed that the next litter of kittens were larger and all had the same laid-back temperament as Josephine.